What to Expect at Club Tryouts

 - Coachability

-Mistakes are okay!
-What matters more is how a player recovers, listens, and supports teammates.
+Mistakes are okay, especially in younger ages!
+What can matter more is how a player recovers, listens, and supports teammates.

 🗣️ Try saying: “Play hard, be loud, and lift others up.”